Key legislation and terminology

 When can emergency treatment be provided, and is consent required?

 Where a person without capacity requires emergency treatment, a substitute decision-maker’s consent is not required.
 Instead, health professionals can rely on the common law and provide urgent medical treatment without consent if it is necessary and reasonable.
 However, it is good clinical practice to obtain a substitute decision-maker’s consent if possible, and time permits.

-For the common law on consent to emergency treatment visit the Capacity and consent to treatment webpage.
+Find out more about the common law on consent to emergency treatment at Capacity and consent to treatment.

 Complaints and dispute resolution

 End of life decision-making can be a very challenging and emotional time for the person, their family and friends, substitute decision-makers and health professionals.
 Sometimes disputes arise about medical decision-making for the person.

 If anyone (including a health professional) is concerned about a substitute decision-maker or disagrees with the decisions being made, or a decision cannot be reached about the person’s care and treatment, the person can contact the Public Trustee and Guardian for information and advice.
 A person can also apply to ACAT or the Supreme Court for a review or revocation of the substitute decision-maker’s appointment.

 In some circumstances a health professional must refer a matter to the Public Trustee and Guardian for a decision about medical treatment.
 This occurs where:

 - A health attorney refuses to consent to treatment, and a health professional believes the refusal is inconsistent with a Health Direction.

 - There is a dispute about the treatment between the health attorney and other people who could potentially be health attorneys, and the health professional is not aware of any Health Direction about whether or not consent should be given.